Ronicley/Smalltalk/README.md

 ifTrue e IfFalse

--comparação ifTrue: [ Ação se a comparação for verdadeira ] -comparação ifFalse: [ Ação se a comparação for falsa ]
+- comparação ifTrue: [ Ação se a comparação for verdadeira ]
+- comparação ifFalse: [ Ação se a comparação for falsa ]

 ---